-When you create an account you must provide us with accurate information.
+When you create an account you must provide us with accurate information, in good faith, and you agree to keep your information updated if it changes.

 To create an account you must be at least 13 years old.
 To join a creator’s membership as a patron, or provide a membership as a creator, you must be at least 18 years old or have your parent’s permission.